spiperac/bCTF/README.md

 * Email support ( for registration, password resets, and optional account activation links)
 * Beta themes customisation
 * Fast and small on deps
-    * bCTF is using django with minimal 3rd party libs
+    * bCTF is using django with minimal set of 3rd party libs
         * besides django, only pyyaml and django-countries are required
 * Unit tests and selenium tests coverage
 * Bootstrap 4